Eyap53/gamelibrary.soworkflowcommon/README.md

 ## License

 Initial work made by [UnityTechnologies](https://github.com/UnityTechnologies), provided under the Apache License 2.0, see [COPY](./COPY) file.
-You will find the list of changes in the [CHANGELOG](./CHANGELOG) file.
+You will find the list of changes in the [CHANGELOG](./CHANGELOG.md) file.

-All the changes made are released under the MIT License, see [LICENSE](./LICENSE).
+All the files in this package are released under the MPL-2.0 License, see [LICENSE](./LICENSE.md).